naughtybear/big_data_project/README.md

-# Box Office Predictor using Twitter and Reddit and Movie Data
+# Box Office Predictor: Leveraging Twitter/Reddit and Movie Data

 - This project is aimed at building a machine learning model that can predict the box office performance of movies based on their social media buzz.